-The white chocolate flavour does not come through crazy strong because of the espresso powder, but I love the subtle flavour and the texture the white chocolate gives the cake.
+The white chocolate flavor does not come through crazy strong because of the espresso powder, but I love the subtle flavor and the texture the white chocolate gives the cake.
 If you prefer, you can leave the espresso powder out.

 Whipped White Chocolate Ganache